SruthiKorembathe/CICDImplementation/Using-the-templates.md

 documentation, especially if an endpoint for endpoints with non-obvious behavior or side effects, and call out helpful remarks.

+> [!CAUTION]
+> Use of GitHub's markdown for "notes" and so forth work in a repo
+> `README.md`, in wiki pages, but does not work is some other contexts.
+> You need to try them yourself, and see what works and does not.

 Throughout the templates, I'll call out _notes_ and _tips_ like this in the Markdown code: